Victkhur/Victkhur/README.md

 - 👋 Hi, I’m Victor
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Software Engineering and Data Science
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust and machine learning

 <!---
 Victkhur/Victkhur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.